Grose Valley Blue Mountains — Govetts Leap, Bridal Veil Falls & the Lookouts Above the Wilderness

 Fortress Ridge rewards the walk with views along the valley that are less visited and harder to replicate elsewhere in the mountains.

-Perry's Lookdown is an occasional stop depending on the group — a more remote vantage point with long views down into the valley's lower reaches, and a starting point for one of the classic overnight walks into the Grose.
+Perry's Lookdown is an occasional stop depending on the group — a more remote vantage point with long views down into the valley's lower reaches, and a starting point for one of the classic overnight walks into the valley.

 The Rockface and Its Residents